-Net Position: The government-wide financial statements utilize a net position presentation.
+Net Position: The government-wide financial statements report net position.
 Net position is categorized as net investment in capital assets, restricted and unrestricted.

 Net Investment in Capital Assets - This category groups all capital assets into one component of net position.
-The outstanding balances of debt that are attributable to the acquisition, construction or improvement of these assets reduce the balance in this category.
+The outstanding balance of debt that is attributable to the acquisition, construction or improvement of the assets reduces the balance in this category.
+The District had no outstanding debt.